webcatalog/webcatalog-legacy/content/app/facebook.md

   - android
   - ios
 developer: Facebook Inc.
-description: Facebook is a popular free social networking website that allows registered users to create profiles, upload photos and video, send messages and keep in touch with friends, family and colleagues.
 ---
+Facebook is a popular free social networking website that allows registered users to create profiles, upload photos and video, send messages and keep in touch with friends, family and colleagues.

+Keeping up with friends is faster than ever.

+* See what friends are up to

+* Share updates, photos and videos

+* Get notified when friends like and comment on your posts

+* Play games and use your favorite apps